This page explains what a Patient Group Direction (PGD) is how they are used in clinical practice.

 A Patient Group Direction (PGD) is a written instruction for the sale, supply and/or administration of medicines to groups of patients who may not be individually identified before presentation for treatment.

-PGDs allow specified health care professionals to supply and/or administer a medicine directly to a patient with an identified clinical condition without the need for a prescription or an instruction from a prescriber.
+PGDs are not a form of prescribing.
+PGDs allow health care professionals specified within the legislation to supply and/or administer a medicine directly to a patient with an identified clinical condition without the need for a prescription or an instruction from a prescriber.
 The health care professional working within the PGD is responsible for assessing that the patient fits the criteria set out in the PGD.

 Organisations should have policies and processes in place to consider all aspects of medicines management for patients within the service or pathway.
-Before a service is designed or commissioned using PGDs and before a PGD is developed, you must ensure that PGDs are appropriate, legal and that relevant governance arrangements are in place.
+Before a service is designed or commissioned using PGDs and before a PGD is developed, you must ensure that PGDs are appropriate, legal, and that relevant governance arrangements are in place.

 NICE guideline MPG2 (2017) Patient Group Directions gives guidance on when to use a PGD, stating that the majority of clinical care should be provided on an individual, patient-specific basis.
 The supply and administration of medicines under PGDs should be reserved for those limited situations where this offers an advantage for patient care without compromising patient safety, and where it is consistent with appropriate professional relationships and accountability.

 Appropriate PGD use

 When a PGD can be used